n-0/backtest-imc-prosperity-2023/README.md

 simulate_alternative(3, 0, trader, False, 30000, True)`
 ```

+## After All
+If your trader has a method called `after_last_round`, it will be called after the logs have been written.
+This is useful for plotting something with matplotlib for example (but don't forget to remove the import,
+when you upload your algorithm).

 ## General usage
 Add the csv's from IMC to the training folder and adjust if necessary the constant `TRAINING_DATA_PREFIX`
 to the full path of `training` directory on your system, at the top of `backtester.py`.